 When reheating leftover lasagna in the microwave, we all want hot and moist lasagna that tastes almost as good as it tasted when it was fresh.
 But to get the desired results, here are some things to keep in mind:

-- If you’re heating a couple of slices at the same time, make sure they don’t touch each other.
+- If you’re heating a couple slices of frozen lasagna at the same time, make sure they don’t touch each other.
 Also, ensure there’s sufficient space between the two.
-Ideally, it’s better to reheat one slice at a time to avoid overcooking.
+Ideally, it’s better to reheat one slice of frozen lasagna at a time to avoid overcooking.

 - Avoid overheating the lasagna since it can result in an explosion of melted cheese and boiling hot sauce.